1/12/2025

 - For stubborn stains: Use a small amount of rubbing alcohol or a paste made of baking soda and water.

-Final Step: Rinse and Dry
+Step 3: Rinse and Dry (Final Step)

 Proper rinsing and drying prevent soap residue and ensure the bag’s longevity.